- Determining whether lung cancer has spread is critical for identifying the most effective therapy.

 Researchers at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James) have discovered that levels of microRNA-31 (miR-31) predict the spread of the most common form of lung cancer to nearby lymph nodes.

-are published in the journal Clinical Cancer Research
+The findings are published in the journal Clinical Cancer Research.

 “Additionally, if we can better estimate invasiveness of each patient’s tumor, we could individualize treatment to include the invasive microscopic disease while sparing as much normal tissue as possible.”

 An estimated 228,190 cases of lung cancer are expected to occur in the United States in 2013, along with 159,500 deaths from the disease.
 NSCLC accounts for about 80 percent of all lung-cancer patients.
 Adenocarcinoma is the most common subtype, representing about 40 percent of all lung cancer cases.